 - Biotech, Generics, Devices, Diagnostics: budgetary constraints

 The foundation of this course culminates in a two-week on-site to host country interactive experience consisting of both cultural, healthcare delivery system tours, and classroom instruction.
 In addition, relationship building will begin with local social and business relationship and discovery presentations and meetings at USC by host country.
 Additional

 - Seminar and lecturer exchange visits at USC to build awareness and understanding of host country

 - On-site visit to a featured Asia-Pacific host country and academic partnerships institution

 - A research report will be required designed by each individual student representing their key area focus

 HCDA 580 Seminars in Healthcare Decision Analysis

-A forum to examine and test ideas in a rigorous, systematic, manner based on evidence and literature support.
-Students will challenge issues and principles related to particular topic assignments and present different points-of-view.
-Mentors and guest speakers will serve as guides to critical thinking skills and organized team approach to problem-solving related to specific concepts and assignments.
+A forum to examine and test ideas in a rigorous, systematic manner based on evidence and literature support.
+Students will challenge issues and principles related to particular topics and present different points-of-view.
+These discussion-based seminars serve as guides to critical thinking skills and an organized approach to solving healthcare issues.